 4. Don’t use limiters

-I’ve seen a lot of people using limiters in individual channels, this may feel good at first but it will probably be just because of the volume boost.
-Using limiters in your mix is a huge mistake in my opinion as it will cause big issues when mastering because your mix will have a lot of distortion already, use a compressor instead and work with lower volumes to avoid clipping.
+I’ve seen a lot of people using limiters in individual channels, this may feel good at first but it will probably just be because of the volume boost.
+Using limiters in your mix is a huge mistake in my opinion as it will cause big issues when mastering as your mix will have a lot of distortion already.
+Use a compressor instead and work with lower volumes to avoid clipping.

 5. Simplify your mix